Casualties of the 2011 Bahraini uprising and its aftermath

-As of 15 March 2013, the Bahraini uprising of 2011 and its aftermath resulted in 122 deaths.
-The number of injuries is hard to determine due to government clamp-down on hospitals and medical personnel.
-The last accurate estimate for injuries is back to 16 March 2011 and sits at about 2708.
-The Bahrain Independent Commission of Inquiry concluded that many detainees were subjected to torture and other forms of physical and psychological abuse while in custody, five of whom returned dead bodies.
-The BICI report finds the government responsible for 20 deaths (November 2011).
+dAs of 15 March 2013, the Bahraini uprising of 2011 and its aftermath resulted in 122 deaths.
+The number of injuries is hard to determine due to government clampdown on hospitals and medical personnel.
+The last accurate estimate for injuries dates back to 16 March 2011 and stands at about 2708.
+The Bahrain Independent Commission of Inquiry concluded that many detainees were subjected to torture and other forms of physical and psychological abuse while in custody, five of whom were returned as dead bodies.
+The BICI report found the government responsible for 20 deaths (November 2011).
 Opposition activists say that the current number is 88 including 43 who allegedly died as a result of excessive use of tear gas.

 Injuries

-The total number of injured since the start of the uprising is not known, due to protesters fear of getting arrested in hospital when presenting with protest related injuries.
-As of 16 March 2011, the total number of 2708 at least.
-Another 200 injuries were treated by Médecins Sans Frontières outside hospitals, for a total of 2908.
+The total number of injured since the start of the uprising is not known, partly due to protesters' fear of getting arrested in hospital when presenting with protest-related injuries.
+As of 16 March 2011, the total number was at least 2,708.
+Another 200 people were treated for their injuries by Médecins Sans Frontières outside hospitals, for a total of 2,908.
 A medic who asked to remain anonymous said he secretly treats about 50 injured protesters a week.
 Among the injured is Nabeel Rajab, a leading human rights activist.

 Minister of Interior Rashid bin Abdullah Al Khalifa claimed that 395 police officers were injured, four of them allegedly "abducted and tortured".